microsoft/azure-shortcuts-for-java/README.md

 ## Usage pre-requisites

 * Java 7+
-  * Although the project is currently based on Java 7, switching to Java 8 is under consideration, as v8 offers some important programming features it'd make a lot of sense to take advantage of (especially lambda support).
+  * *Note: Although the project is currently based on Java 7, switching to Java 8 is under consideration, as v8 offers some important programming features it'd make a lot of sense to take advantage of (especially lambda support)*.
 * Azure SDK for Java v0.9.0 (installed by the pom.xml file, so no need to install separately)
 * An Azure subscription